Number squeezed and fragmented states of strongly interacting bosons in a double well: Results Discussion

 For low barriers ($L=a_{ho}$), the situation is different.
 As $N$ increases, the ground state widens (as with $L=3\,a_{ho}$), but it does so by developing a striped pattern.
-Despite the fact that the pattern is wide for large $N$, the striping will cause the $c_{i}c_{i+1}$ products to be small because for each pair of adjacent $c_{i}$'s, one of them will be close to zero.
-Hence, there will be more fragmentation for large $N$ than for small $N$ at large $a$ for $L=3\,a_{ho}$.

-The fragmentation pattern in the intermediate barrier regime ($L=2\,a_{ho}$) is clearly a crossover between the low and high barrier situations.
+Despite the fact that the pattern is wide for large $N$, the striping will cause the $c_{n}c_{n+1}$ products in Eq.~\eqref{eq:F2} to be small, because for each pair of adjacent $c_{n}$'s, one of them will be close to zero.
+Hence for $L=a_{ho}$ at large $a$ values, there will be more fragmentation for large $N$ than for small $N$.
+The fragmentation pattern in the intermediate barrier regime ($L=2\,a_{ho}$) is a crossover between the low and high barrier situations.